Tuesday, August 30, 2016

 August 31, 2016

 My dad's sister died.
 It wasn't unexpected.
-At least I don’t think her death was.
-Sadly, I hadn’t talked to her in many years.
+At least, I don't think her death was.
+Sadly, I hadn't talked to her in many years.
 She was 73 years old.
-Her death at that age is anomaly for women in my family where most women have been known to live into their late 80’s and into their early 90’s.
-She did suffer from dementia however.
+Her death at that age is an anomaly for women in my family, where most women have been known to live into their late 80's and into their early 90's.
+She did suffer from dementia, however.
 A contributing cause for sure.

-Her passing was made worse news for me when the notification was made via her daughters Facebook “wall”.
-I guess death notifications posted on Facebook is the new normal and shouldn’t shock me.
+Her passing was made worse news for me when the notification was made via her daughter's Facebook "wall."
+I guess death notifications posted on Facebook are the new normal and shouldn't shock me.
 But it did.

 As the hours after her death notification passed.
-I began to think on how her death affected me.
-I wasn’t crying.
-I didn’t feel upset.
+I began to think about how her death affected me.
+I wasn't crying.
+I didn't feel upset.
 I only felt sad that my cousin lost her mother.
-But I had a nagging feeling over taking me of despair as her death caused me to reflect on my own mortality.
+But I had a nagging feeling overtaking me of despair as her death caused me to reflect on my own mortality.
 Not death, just aging.

-I fondly think back on my childhood and I realized how I used to revere my father’s siblings.
-What kids wouldn’t want to be an adult?
+I fondly reflect on my childhood and realized how I used to revere my father's siblings.
+What kid wouldn't want to be an adult?
 They had cool shit.
 They had nice cars, homes, pools, and typical American lifestyles.
-I thought they didn’t answer to anyone.
+I thought they didn't answer to anyone.

-A damn shame they’re old and dying now.
-I realize that life is tease.
-We are given such a small time frame in existence and It makes me think about where I fit into this process of evolution.
+A damn shame they're old and dying now.
+I realize that life is a tease.
+We are given such a small time frame in existence, and It makes me think about where I fit into this process of evolution.
 Those thoughts reach the entire spectrum of my thought process that ultimately end with me thinking about that damn Disney movie that causes me to blame the whole circle of life.
-This cartoon and hakuna matata is supposed to comfort me?
+Is this cartoon and hakuna matata supposed to comfort me?

 My aunt had a tough life.
-Some things she brought on herself but there are other things that she couldn't control.
-Like when she walked in on a store robbery.
-The bad guy pistol whipped her and beat her down for no reason at all.
+Some things she brought on herself, but there were other things that she couldn't control, like when she walked in on a store robbery.
+The bad guy pistol-whipped her and beat her down for no reason at all.

-Then there was the time her oldest daughter was married.
-It should have been a happy time for her after all her daughter found a good man.
-Her daughter was young, beautiful and pregnant.
-One day she left her apartment to check on her laundry.
-The laundry room was in the common area of her third floor apartment building.
-She returned to her apartment where she found a man who was waiting for her.
-She was robbed, and raped and her and her unborn child was murdered.
-The murderer jumped from her third story building where the police caught him.
-Her second oldest daughter caught the cancer and it ultimately took her in the prime of her life.
+Then, there was the time her oldest daughter was married.
+It should have been a happy time for her.
+After all, her daughter found a good man.
+Her daughter was young, beautiful, and pregnant.
+One day, she left her apartment to check on her laundry.
+The laundry room was in the common area of her third-floor apartment building.
+She returned to her apartment and found a man waiting for her.
+She was robbed and raped, and she and her unborn child were murdered.
+The murderer jumped from her third-story building, where the police caught him.
+Her second oldest daughter saw the cancer, and it ultimately took her to the prime of her life.

-The loss of a child or children, or the other terrible things occurring to her in this life would lead someone to believe she endured enough to allow her some comfort.
-After all she earned a little bit of life’s reward.
-But the lottery or the good karma God’s never came knocking on the door for her.
+The loss of a child or children, or the other terrible things occurring to her in this life, would lead someone to believe she endured enough to allow her some comfort.
+After all, she earned a little bit of life's reward.
+But the lottery or the excellent karma God never came knocking on the door for her.

 There are better ways to experience life.

-What I have learned from my own horrible experience, not to mention witnessing other people’s horrible misfortunes in my job as a police officer, is life doesn't just hand you peace and prosperity because you think you earned the right to live in peace or due to the fact that life made sacrifices out of your loved ones creating an “you owe me attitude.”
-My aunts’ life showed that isn’t the case.
+What I have learned from my own horrible experience, not to mention witnessing other people's awful misfortunes in my job as a police officer, is life doesn't just hand you peace and prosperity because you think you earned the right to live in peace or because life made sacrifices out of your loved ones creating a "you owe me attitude."
+My aunt's life showed that wasn't the case.

 Earn your place in this world.
 Work your way up and be happy during the process.
-This existence can’t be explained.
-But we can write our own story that will explain our existence to someone else.
+This existence can't be explained.
+But we can write our own story explaining our existence to someone else.
 My aunt earned the right to live for 73 years.
 And no one can ever take that away.

 Captain Impperfecto on patrol.
 August 2016.